makors/mirror/README.md

 }
 ```

 Check `config.json` for all the available replacements.
-Also, you can find valid config examples in the `example_configs/` folder.
+Also, You can find valid config examples in the `example_configs/` folder.

 ## Disclaimer